What You Need to Know About Changing Your Inca Trail Permits

 What good is the permit if you can't go on the hike?

-Your permit is still valid for entry to Machu Picchu on the date specified on the permit.
+Use your permit for entry to Machu Picchu on the date specified on the permit.
 And the tour operator you choose to book your hike through usually includes roundtrip train tickets for the 2-day Inca Trail hike and 1 way train tickets for the 4-day Inca Trail hike, as well as 1 way or roundtrip shuttle bus tickets, and possibly transfers back to Cusco.
 The only time this might not be the case is if you ask for a custom hike.

 What if hikers show up to hike the Inca Trail and discover they are not fit enough.
 What can they do?